Earthlings treated to rare alignment of Jupiter and Saturn By - Up News Info

 By Peter Szekely

-NEW YORK () – The sky over the Northern Hemisphere will feature a once-in-a-lifetime light show on Monday night as the solar system’s two biggest planets race across the firmament and appear to meet in a celestial event that astronomers call the “Great Conjunction.”
+NEW YORK () -The evening sky over the Northern Hemisphere treated stargazers to a once-in-a-lifetime illusion on Monday as the solar system’s two biggest planets appeared to meet in a celestial alignment that astronomers call the “Great Conjunction.”

-The spectacle is a near convergence of the orbits of Jupiter and Saturn that coincides with Monday’s winter solstice, the shortest day of the year.
-The conditions will make the two frozen-gas spheres appear closer and more vibrant than at any time in 800 years, assuming the skies are clear.
+The rare spectacle resulted from a near convergence of the orbits of Jupiter and Saturn that happened to coincide with Monday’s winter solstice, the shortest day of the year.
+For those able to observe the alignment in clear skies, the two frozen-gas spheres appeared closer and more vibrant – almost as a single point of light – than at any time in 800 years.

-Think of the two planets as being on a racetrack, with each in its own lane, said Henry Throop, an astronomer at National Aeronautics and Space Administration headquarters in Washington.
+Jupiter – the brighter and larger of the pair – has been gradually nearing Saturn in the sky for weeks as the two planets proceed around the sun, each in its own lane of an enormous celestial racetrack, said Henry Throop, an astronomer at National Aeronautics and Space Administration headquarters in Washington.

 “From our vantage point, we’ll be able to be to see Jupiter on the inside lane, approaching Saturn all month and finally overtaking it on Dec.
 21,” Throop said in a statement last week.

-How close will the two planets appear to be?
-About one-tenth of a degree apart, which is about the thickness of a dime held at arm’s length, NASA said.
-In reality, of course, the planets will remain hundreds of millions of miles apart, it said.
+At the point of convergence, Jupiter and Saturn appeared to be just one-tenth of a degree apart, roughly equivalent to the thickness of a dime held at arm’s length.
+In reality, of course, the planets remained hundreds of millions of miles apart, according to NASA.

-The conjunction of the two planets takes place about once every 20 years.
-But the last time Jupiter and Saturn were this close was in 1623, and that passing was not visible from most places on Earth.
+A conjunction of the two planets takes place about once every 20 years.
+But the last time Jupiter and Saturn came as close together in the sky as on Monday was in 1623, an alignment that occurred during daylight and was thus not visible from most places on Earth.

-The last visible great conjunction happened long before telescopes in 1226, halfway through construction of the Notre Dame Catholic cathedral in Paris.
+The last visible great conjunction occurred long before telescopes were invented, in 1226, halfway through construction of the Notre Dame cathedral in Paris.

-The brightness of the two planets as they almost touch in the sky has invited the inevitable speculation about whether they were the “Christmas star” that the New Testament describes as having guided the three wise men to the baby Jesus.
+The heightened brightness of the two planets as they almost merge in the sky has invited the inevitable speculation about whether they formed the “Christmas star” that the New Testament describes as having guided the three wise men to the baby Jesus.

-But astronomer Billy Teets, acting director of the Vanderbilt University’s Dyer Observatory in Brentwood, Tennessee, said a great conjunction is only one of several possible explanations for the biblical phenomenon.
+But astronomer Billy Teets, acting director of Vanderbilt University’s Dyer Observatory in Brentwood, Tennessee, said a Great Conjunction is only one of several possible explanations for the biblical phenomenon.

 “I think that there is a lot of debate as to what that might have been,” Teets told WKRN-TV in Nashville in a recent interview.

-To see the celestial event, astronomers suggest looking toward the southwest in an open area about an hour after sunset.
+Astronomers suggested that the best way to view Monday’s conjunction was by looking toward the southwest in an open area about an hour after sunset.

 The next Great Conjunction between the two planets — though not nearly as close together — comes in November 2040.
 A closer alignment similar to Monday’s will be in March 2080, McDowell said, with the following close conjunction 337 years later in August 2417.